ConnectingApps/QuantumDemo/README.md

 - Measurement also does change the wave function of a qbit in a superposition

 This is last point remarkable.
 The idea of measurement is to get a value.
 For example, if you measure your body length, you do not change your body.
 Seems common sense.
 However, common sense is not reality in quantum computing.
 This is the [measurement problem](https://en.wikipedia.org/wiki/Measurement_problem) coming from quantum mechanics.

+## AdvancedPauliDemo ##
+The advanced Pauli demo is a demonstration of all Pauli operators (X,Y and Z).
+A Pauli operation can be considered as a rotation according to the [documentation](https://docs.microsoft.com/nl-nl/quantum/libraries/prelude?view=qsharp-preview#pauli-operators).
+What this means for the wave function [you can log as developer](https://docs.microsoft.com/nl-nl/quantum/quantum-techniques-testinganddebugging?view=qsharp-preview&tabs=tabid-vs2017#dumpmachine), becomes clear in this project.
+It shows that:

+- Double Pauli operations have no effect (because of the 360 degree rotation)
+- Single Pauli operations sometimes have no effect because of rotation around an axis when the place of the qbit is on that axis....
+- Pauli operations do not change the absolute values in the wave function.
+A plus can become a minus or vice versa.
+The location of the value can change.
+All because of the 180 degree rotation.

 # How can I contribute? #
 If you are familiar with quantum computing, have a look at the [quantum operators](https://docs.microsoft.com/en-us/qsharp/api/prelude/microsoft.quantum.primitive?view=qsharp-preview) available in Q#.
 Show something we have not shown yet.
 For example, create a that shows how the Z operator works.
 Keep in mind that this solution has been created to demonstrate how features and operators in Q# work, not to make a brilliant math model.
 It is a training solution.
 Contributions can be done via [pull requests](https://help.github.com/articles/creating-a-pull-request/).